Pospisil: Behind Vince Genatone, North Platte football shuts out Fremont

 North Platte coach Todd Rice he’s never been blessed with such team speed.
 And Genatone is as good a player as he’s coached.

 I’ll go one more.
-He’s the best player in the Bulldogs’ blue and white since Danny Woodhead 20 years ago.
+He’s the best player in the Bulldog blue and white since Danny Woodhead 20 years ago.

 “I think he’s the best athlete in the state," Rice said.
 “I mean, what more does he have to do with what he’s done in football, wrestling and track.
 He’s just on a mission.”